Striking Sea Chart of the West Coast of South America—Heightened in Gold!

-Pieter Goos' sea atlas was among the most important and commercially successful Sea Atlases of the 17th Century.
-Goos' father, Abraham Goos, was one of the most sought after Dutch engravers of his time (for example, he engraved a number of the maps for John Speed's Atlas).
-Pieter Goos continued this tradition of fine, elegant engraving, with his Zee Atlas of 1666.
+This chart appeared in De Zee Atlas ofte Water-Weereld, first published in 1666.
+Goos' sea atlas was among the most important and commercially successful sea atlases of the seventeenth century.
+His father, Abraham, was one of the most sought-after Dutch engravers of his time.
+Pieter continued this tradition of fine, elegant engraving with his Zee Atlas.

 The chart stretches from New Spain (Mexico) to Quintero, in Central Chile.
 It shows the shores of the Viceroyalties of New Spain and Peru.
 At this time, Chile was part of the latter, although it would later be reshuffled into the Viceroyalty of Río de la Plata.

 Spanish power was more de jure than de facto for much territory in this period.
 For example, Central America—here including Honduras, Nicaragua, Costa Rica, Veragua, and Tierra Firme—was for the most part outside of Spanish control.
 Instead, it was a haven for loggers, pirates, runaway and freed people, and Indigenous groups.

 The South Seas are practically devoid of islands.
 Some of the only visible landmasses are St. Felix and St. Ambrosio.
 These are the Desventuradas, or the Unfortunate Isles.
 They were first visited by Spaniards in 1574 and there is no evidence of earlier Indigenous American or Polynesian contact.
 These islands were likely those that John Davis ran into in 1686, giving rise to the myth of Davis Land.
 Interestingly, the Galapagos had been visited in 1535 and included in Ortelius’ Maris Pacifici (1589), the first map of the Pacific, but they are absent on this chart.